top of page

 It's been a few years since Covid-19 blew into town and knocked us on our asses.
 Life has mostly returned to normal, but the Rona changed how seriously I take sick days.

-Not everyone has a healthy immune system, PTO, or health insurance.
-So a minor cold for one person could turn into pneumonia for another or an eviction notice for someone else.
+Only some have a healthy immune system, paid time off, or health insurance.
+That means a minor illness for one person could result in hospitalization or eviction for someone else.

 Because of this, precautions against the spread of germs are necessary, and I take them seriously.
-In this post, I'll share my sick policy, standard procedures, and other frequently asked questions related to Covid-19.
+In this post, I'll share my sick policy and other questions related to COVID-19.

 What's your sick policy?